Lyujx333/BatchX/README.md

 Refer to the file `readme_first` for more command details.

 ## What's more
-This is a automatic-workflow script for solving BTE of structures in a such specific/classic way which illustrated above, and it may only suit for the user equipped with HPC using Protable Batch System (PBS) as yet!
+1. This is a automatic-workflow script for solving BTE of structures in a such specific/classic way which illustrated above, and it may only suit for the user equipped with HPC using Protable Batch System (PBS) as yet!
-I would be really excited if you used this program in your research, and PLEASE CITE `https://github.com/Lyujx333/BatchX`!
+1. I would be really excited if you used this program in your research, and PLEASE CITE `https://github.com/Lyujx333/BatchX`!
-Acknowledge the support from Innovation and Entrepreneurship Training Project of Central South University (No.X202410533601).
+1. Acknowledge the support from Innovation and Entrepreneurship Training Project of Central South University (No.X202410533601).
-If you have any questions or Constructive ideas, feel free to CONTACT ME `ljx331@gmail.com`!
+1. If you have any questions or constructive ideas, feel free to CONTACT ME `ljx331@gmail.com`!
 Thank you.